 The most convenient way to travel around the island is by car, so in a short time you can see the most beautiful places in Mallorca.
 Enjoy both natural sights, which are definitely worth a visit, and cultural heritage sites from medieval castles to modern art galleries in one route.
 A gourmet will have a chance to taste the best local dishes and wines.

 Nature and Culture of Mallorca

-9 days itinerary by Juan Coustillas - Nature and Hiking, Museums and Culture, Road Trip - Car, 5 Hotels
+9 days itinerary by Juan Coustillas - Museums and Culture, Nature and Hiking - Car, 5 Hotels

 Day 1: Adventure Starts Now

 You’ve finally arrived in Palma, a city that is also known as Palma de Mallorca.
 Luxurious city with beautiful residential areas, lanes and shopping streets that you'll find hard to leave.
 After the flight, you can go to bed early, or take a short walk after dinner.

 On the first day, you will see the places of worship of Palma, the Cathedral and Royal Palace of La Almudaina.
 Stroll through the streets of the city and go to the park, appreciate the local architecture and enjoy the beach.